jingsam/mapbox-go/README.md

 # mapbox-go
-A Pokémon GO monster map built with Mapbox Android SDK
+A Pokémon radar built with Mapbox Android SDK